Academic Catalog 2024-2025

 Initial Determination: Eligible Immigration Status, Physical Presence and Intent

-A student seeing to pay in-state tuition at a California State University (CSU) as a first-time freshman, transfer, or as a post-baccalaureate/graduate student must have an eligible immigration status to establish residency (see Immigration Information), meet physical presence by the Residence Determination Date, and demonstrate intent to indefinitely remain in the State of California for more than on year immediately preceding the Residence Determination Date.
+A student seeing to pay in-state tuition at a California State University (CSU) as a first-time freshman, transfer, or as a post-baccalaureate/graduate student must have an eligible immigration status to establish residency (see Eligible Immigration Information), meet physical presence by the Residence Determination Date, and demonstrate intent to indefinitely remain in the State of California for more than on year immediately preceding the Residence Determination Date.
 If the student is under the age of 19 (with limited exceptions), the student's residence status is derived from that of the parent or from that of the legal guardian.

 Requirements for Residency for Tuition Purposes

 Physical Presence: The student or parent/guardian must be physically present in California for more than one year immediately preceding the Residence Determination Date in which enrollment is contemplated.
-For example, if a student plans to attend the CSU for the Fall 2023 academic term, and the Resident Determination Date for that term is September 20, 2023, the student must establish a physical presence in California no later than September 19, 2022.
+For example, if a student plans to attend the CSU for the Fall 2024 academic term, and the Resident Determination Date for that term is September 20, 2023, the student must establish a physical presence in California no later than September 19, 2023.

 Intent: California law stipulates the burden of proof rests with the student, and merely living in California for a year does not support a claim for residency for tuition purposes.
 The student, or in some cases a parent or legal guardian, must demonstrate intent to remain indefinitely in the state for more than one year immediately preceding the Residence Determination Date (RDD) and sever all residential ties with the former state or country of residence.
 If the student in under the age of 19, the student's residence status is derived from that of the parent or legal guardian unless an exception applies.
 There must be sufficient documentation to demonstrate that intent was established more than one year (a minimum of one year and one day) before the RDD.